Food processing: Primary food processing

 Primary food processing turns agricultural products, such as raw wheat kernels or livestock, into something that can eventually be eaten.
 This category includes ingredients that are produced by ancient processes such as drying, threshing, winnowing and milling grain, shelling nuts, and butchering animals for meat.
-It also includes deboning and cutting meat, freezing and smoking fish and meat, extracting and filtering oils, canning food, preserving food through food irradiation, and candling eggs, as well as homogenizing and pasteurizing milk.
+It also includes deboning, cutting, freezing and smoking of animal products, extracting and filtering oils, canning food, preserving food through food irradiation, and candling eggs, as well as homogenizing and pasteurizing milk.

 Contamination and spoilage problems in primary food processing can lead to significant public health threats, as the resulting foods are used so widely.
 However, many forms of processing contribute to improved food safety and longer shelf life before the food spoils.
 Commercial food processing uses control systems such as hazard analysis and critical control points (HACCP) and failure mode and effects analysis (FMEA) to reduce the risk of harm.

 Secondary food processing

 Baking bread is an example of secondary food processing.

 Secondary food processing is the everyday process of creating food from ingredients that are ready to use.
 Baking bread, regardless of whether it is made at home, in a small bakery, or in a large factory, is an example of secondary food processing.
 Fermenting fish and making wine, beer, and other alcoholic products are traditional forms of secondary food processing.
 Sausages are a common form of secondary processed meat, formed by comminution (grinding) of meat that has already undergone primary processing.
 Most of the secondary food processing methods known to humankind are commonly described as cooking methods.